thejarlid/VideoStabilizationPy/README.md

                         crop ratio for the crop window [0, 1] -p, --plot            flag for whether to save and output the plot graphs
 ```

+# Credits
+Matlab implementation which influenced some of the decisions in this implementation https://github.com/ishit/L1Stabilizer/tree/master